JosefTAv/Motor_winding_evaluator/README.md

 1. A measurement can also be activated by a downward flank through the external controller port.

 ### Feedback
 Once activated, the motor will be supplied current and the direction of the poles between each rotor will be measured.
 The poles will be measured anti-clockwise from A1 until it makes a full circle.
 After this, the lcd will display each of these polarities and whether they are correct or not with either a ✓ (for correct ones) or a ✗.
 The leftmost pole on the lcd represents the first one: A1.
-The device will then check the combinations of these poles to analyse which windings are inverted and print this under the field &quot;state:&quot;.
+The device will then check the combinations of these poles to analyse which windings are inverted and print this under the field &quot;*state:*&quot;.
 The LEDs will also go green if the pole direction is correct and red if incorrect.
 The buzzer will have a distinct sound for when the poles are entirely correct and for when they are not.

 In the case where the next measurement is the same as the last, two things will happen.
-Firstly the lcd will print &quot;same as previous&quot; and secondly the LEDs will blink.
+Firstly the lcd will print &quot;*same as previous*&quot; and secondly the LEDs will blink.
 Otherwise, the operation will be identical.

 Importantly, in every measurement, once it is completed the device will **stop supplying current** to the motor and one of the pins on the connector that goes to the computer will **be pulled down** so as to communicate that the measurement is finished.